On this page

 Sandakan Memorial Park, Sabah

-The Sandakan Memorial Park including the Sandakan Memorial Pavilion and Visitors Information Centre have closed to the public following the announcement by Malaysian authorities of a nation-wide lockdown due to COVID-19.
+The Sandakan Memorial Park including the Sandakan Memorial Pavilion and Visitors Information Centre have reopened to the public.

 The Sandakan Memorial Park commemorates a tragedy and an atrocity.
 The tragedy was the death, between January and August 1945, within sight of Allied victory in the Pacific War, of approximately 2,400 Australian and British Prisoners of War held by the Japanese in the Sandakan POW camp, North Borneo.
 The atrocity was the manner of the death inflicted upon them by their captors - starvation, overwork, beatings and punishments and the forcing of over 1,000 sick and weak POWs on three marches under brutal physical conditions.